GonzaloHD/ansible-internal-python-api-cli/README.md

 # ansible-internal-python-api-cli

-Run ansible playbook with roles using Ansible Internal Python API
+Example for running ansible playbook with roles using Ansible Internal Python API

-## Internal Python API:
+## Internal Asible Python API:

-This API provides programmatic access to Ansible functionalities.
+The Internal Ansible Python API provides programmatic access to Ansible functionalities.
 While it might seem convenient, it's not officially documented or supported by the Ansible team.
 Drawbacks of Internal API: